 From notes copied into my journal from some article on the internet:

 "Nothing is flat and solid.
 Everything is full of gaps and holes, crevases, wrinkles and voids.
-This is true of the physical world and true of time too, you just have to go VERY small."
+This is true of the physical world and true of time too, you just have to go VERY small."7 The Angel in the Kitchen

 The prompt, from the Brainstormer app, was: Fish out of water/angelic/construction zone) Here’s a sample:

-“Do you have a housemate?”
+“Do you have a housemate?”8 A Bride for the Marsh

 “No. Are you looking?”